ssg: static site generator

 install

-ssg.sh works on openbsd, macos, and with minor adjustments should work on most unix-like systems.
+ssg.sh works on openbsd, macos, and with minor adjustments should work on any unix-like system.

 usage